 Spain is in the grip of a massive corruption scandal.
-A trial began this month in which some of the highest-ranking former lawmakers and officials of the ruling Popular Party (PP) are facing accusations of grand corruption.
+A trial began this month in which some of the highest-ranking former lawmakers and officials of the ruling Popular Party (PP) are facing.

 Kickbacks, fake invoices and Swiss bank accounts: the juicy details of the so-called Gürtel affair — which allegedly saw PP politicians across the country receive bribes – are well known by Spaniards who have become all too used to corruption in politics.